Center, Texas: History

 On the night of May 31, 1882, a fire erupted at the courthouse and the building was a complete loss.
 The county contracted with J.J.
 E. Gibson, an Irish immigrant, to construct a new courthouse and jail.
 When the bond of builders J.J.
 E. Gibson and Pat McLaughlin for the sum of $26,725 was issued in 1884 for them to erect a new courthouse for Shelby County, the firm of Wilson and Martin was among the securities.
 The courthouse, modeled after an Irish castle, was completed in November, 1885 and is still standing as the centerpiece of the Center Square.

 The town of Center made national news twice in 1920s for the lynchings of black murder suspects without a trial.
 On August 3, 1920, Lige Daniels was seized by an angry mob that broke into the Shelby County Jail, where he was being held on charges of the beating death of a woman.
 Daniels, an 18-year old black man, was dragged out and hanged from a tree in front of the courthouse, famous as the "Center Hanging Oak".
 The oak tree was used again as a gallows on May 21, 1928, when another mob intercepted another 18-year old African-American, accused murderer Eolis Evans, as he was being returned to the county jail.
 The "hanging oak" tree itself died in 1990 and was cut down.

 At noon on February 12, 1950, an F3 tornado touched down in Center, destroying several buildings.
 The tornado killed three and injured at least 15 people.

-Employers

-Some of the city's major employers include: